submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ### Step 0: Create a `subctl` pre-release, optional

-Since `subctl` is provided by `shipyard`'s dapper base image, if there are specific changes to `subctl` which other projects require, you will need to create a pre-release (for example `v0.5.0-pre0`) of the `submariner-operator` project:
+Since `subctl` is provided by `shipyard`'s Dapper base image, if there are specific changes to `subctl` which other projects require, you will need to create a pre-release (for example `v0.5.0-pre0`) of the `submariner-operator` project:

 1) Navigate to the [releases](https://github.com/submariner-io/submariner-operator/releases) page and create the release